 Steven Spielberg’s film remake of the great 1959 Leonard Bernstein musical, West Side Story, is soon to land on the silver screen.

-It’s a story of forbidden love between the two main characters, Maria (Rachel Zegler) and Tony (Ansel Elgort), and the warring gangs that divide them, the Sharks and Jets – but with a fresh, 2021-coloured lick of paint.
+It’s a classic tale of forbidden love between Maria (Rachel Zegler) and Tony (Ansel Elgort), and the warring gangs that divide them, the Sharks and Jets – but with a fresh, 2021-coloured lick of paint.

-There was also a lot of excitement for the striking shots of the Sharks and Jets’ ‘rumble’ scene in Spielberg’s remake.
+There’s also been a lot of attention given to the striking shots of the Sharks and Jets’ ‘rumble’ scene in Spielberg’s remake.

-As for the music, asking Venezuelan maestro Gustavo Dudamel to conduct the score was an absolute money shot.
+As for the music, asking Venezuelan maestro Gustavo Dudamel to conduct the score was a money shot.
 The sweeping strings and build-up of Bernstein and Sondheim’s timeless ‘Somewhere’, heard in a delicate rendering by Rita Moreno, is shiver-inducing.

-But to help us get a clearer idea of how the remake will differ visually from the 1961 film, someone has put together a pristine side-by-side, shot-for-shot comparison...
+But to help us get a clearer idea of how the remake will differ visually from the 1961 film, here is a shot-for-shot comparison...